jpenney/use-google-libraries/README.txt

 This provides numerous potential performance benefits:

-* increases the chance that a user already has this files cached
+* increases the chance that a user already has these files cached
 * takes load off your server
 * uses compressed versions of the libraries (where available)
 * Google's servers are set up to negotiate HTTP compression with the requesting browser